Don’t I just love everything involving Lovecraft?

-So, already the band name – Necronomicon – gets these guys a few brownie points to go.
-Yet already the title of their new and fifth full length album called Advent of the Human God may be somewhat and juicily blasphemous for Cthulhu and his brethren.
-And methinks that the subjects touched upon by the band are of a more earthly nature – at least for this new record.
+The band name – Necronomicon – gets these guys a few brownie points to go straight away.
+Yet, the title of their new and fifth full-length album called Advent of the Human God may be somewhat and juicily blasphemous for Cthulhu and his brethren.
+And methinks that the subjects touched upon by the band are of a more earthly nature.
+At least for this new record.

 Necronomicon started their career back in 1988 in Quebec, Canada.
-Not producing a lot of goodies for us earthlings for the first years, the band churned out a series of full length studio albums starting 1999 with their first full length album Pharao of the Gods.
-Now 17 years later Advent of the Human God is their 5th offering.
+Not producing a lot of goodies for us earthlings for the first years, the band churned out a series of full-length studio albums starting 1999 with their first record Pharao of the Gods.
+Now 17 years later, Advent of the Human God is their 5th offering.

 You may rest in peace though, Advent of the Human God (the title song) provides immediate karma right after this.
 This is when the beast roars out of the gate.
 Actually well beyond that.
 A fitting follow-on, well garnished with this brand of blackened Atmospheric Death Metal of the melodic kind.